communityinclusion/employlc.org/index.md

 Additionally, the ELC will provide online training to support the work of the consortiums.
 Quarterly webinars will address topics that emerge from the Delphi panel, the communities of practice, and the consortiums themselves.

-The application to participate in the state-level systems-change component of the project is available as of May 2013, and work with states will begin in 2013.
+The application to participate in the state-level systems-change component of the project is available as of May 2013, and work with states will begin in June 2013.